apinste/CyberVets_ePortfolio/README.md

-# APINSTE
-Welcome to my CyberVets ePortfolio!
+# Welcome to my Cybervets ePortfolio!

-I am a military medic, finishing my graduate degree in Cybersecurity Management and Policy at UMGC to fulfill my vision of being a part of the Cybersecurity industry.
-I have a robust background in education, training, and healthcare with degrees in Biology and Nursing as well as a diploma in Primary Montessori Education.
 This ePortfolio is a window to my CyberVets journey.
 The CyberVets program is a rotation at Center for Medicaid and Medicare Services (CMS) where we engage in both authentic problem-based and “on the job” cybersecurity training, learning the skills required for data and network security.
 The program begins with a solid foundation in networking fundamentals and network security essentials; and then progresses into more advanced areas such as reverse engineering, threat management, policy, and compliance management.

+## Projects

+The [projects](https://github.com/apinste/CyberVets_ePortfolio/projects?type=beta) are divided in 4 categories namely:
+* [Achievements](https://github.com/users/apinste/projects/6) - This is my CyberVets ‘brag board’ that includes the following and more: Leaderboard status, Competitions participated in, Challenges participated in, External presentations and/or publication.
+* [Credentials](https://github.com/users/apinste/projects/5) - I will use this section to record all the credentials that I earn during the CyberVet Program.
+I will also include current credentials related to Cybersecurity and leadership.
+* [Civilian Workplace Competencies](https://github.com/users/apinste/projects/7) - CyberVets is unique in that it include soft skills embedded into its core content design and reinforced in specialized seminars.
+Competencies are drawn from the NIST NICE Workforce Competencies.
+Here's where I will document events attended and lessons learned.
+* [Technical Skills](https://github.com/users/apinste/projects/8) - Here are key takeaways from each course.
+More details about Escalate Challenges are posted on the discussions page to allow interaction with others and help me improve my strategies.

+I am using the Beta version of Projects on Github.
+I set the view to "Board" so that I am able to move the entries like in a Kanban board.
+The word Kanban is derived from a Japanese word that means "visual signal."
+This is a perfect tool for the CyberVets team, and all others who are interested in my work, to stay-up-to date with my progress.
+I

 ## Credits